DeepanshuSagore/HackFinder/README.md

 # HackFinder (React + Vite)

 HackFinder is now a modern React application powered by Vite.
 A dedicated landing page greets new builders, while the core UI lets hackers browse and filter posts, manage interests from the dashboard, preview post details, and create new opportunities—all using client-side state that mirrors the original static prototype.
+Visual polish comes from a shared design system, global CSS tokens, and Phosphor icons.

 ## Getting Started